codlam26/StackOverFlowClone/README.md

 In the sections below, list and describe each contribution briefly.

 ## Team Member 1 Contribution
+Cody Lam -
+-Created the Home Page, rendering the questions list, the questions and tags link and the header(client) -Created the Answer List when the question is clicked (client) -Created the Tags List (client)
+-Created the Answer Form and wrote the server.js code (answerQuestion endpoint)(client/server) -Created the Question Form and wrote the server.js code (askQuestion endpoint)(client/server) -Displaying the questions that correlates with the search bar and wrote the server.js code (searched endpoint)(client/server)
 ## Team Member 2 Contribution